Ahirice/groovy-tulip/content/community.md

 +++
-img_path = "/images/monolith-cards-community.png"
-layout = "page"
-subtitle = "Join our community to be at the heart of the decentralised finance revolution. "
+description = "Want to join the decentralised finance movement?
+Find here all relevant links to join the Monolith community." img_path = "/images/monolith-cards-community.png" layout = "page" subtitle = "Join our community to be at the heart of the decentralised finance revolution. "